 – Penofin’s ability to penetrate deep into the wood fibers greatly minimizes any chance of peeling and wearing.
 This is one of Penofin’s very popular traits.

-– Penofin Hardwood Stain retails for $45.99 per gallon.
-Only one gallon of Penofin was needed to coat our 350 foot deck.
-Cost was less then $.14 a square foot.
+– Penofin Hardwood Stain retails for $49.99 per gallon.
+Only one gallon of Penofin was needed to coat our 350-foot deck.
+The cost was less than $.14 a square foot.

 Ease of Application: 8

 – Coverage was excellent with the Penofin Exotic Wood Stain and so was the application process.
 We used a paint roller and applied the finish to the entire floor in less than 30 minutes.
 We waited about 20 minutes then back wiped the entire deck to remove any excess stain.
 We did need to wet the rags with water to avoid any spontaneous combustion.

 Color Shifting (darkening) after 2 Years: 4

 – The Penofin exhibited some darkening in color mostly due to dirt, grime, and the mold issue that we mentioned.